kjlyon/snap-plugin-collector-diamond/README.md

 `snaptel plugin load snap-plugin-collector-diamond.aci`

-An alternative approach would be to load the snap_diamond.py file however this would require that the python environment available to the user running `snapteld` have all dependencies installed to it.
+An alternative approach would be to load the snap_diamond.py file however this would require that the Python environment available to the user running `snapteld` have all dependencies installed to it.

 #### Start a task

-After starting snapd and loading the plugin we will load the following task.
+After starting snapteld and loading the plugin we will load the following task.

 ```
 ---